Comité d'urgence anti-répression homosexuelle: History

-CUARH was established on August 28, 1979, during the first of the homosexual summer schools, as a nonprofit association under the French Association Act of 1901.
+CUARH was established on 28 August 1979, during the first of the homosexual summer schools, as a nonprofit association under the French Association Act of 1901.
 Its founders included Geneviève Pastre, Hervé Liffran, Mélanie Badaire, Jan-Paul Pouliquen, and Jacques Fortin.
 In 1980, it brought together several gay associations, including the Groupes de libération homosexuels (GLH, "Homosexual Liberation Groups"), David and Jonathan, Beit Haverim, the Centre du Christ Libérateur, and the Mouvement d'information et d'expression des lesbiennes ("Lesbian Information and Expression Movement").
 While CUARH was inclusive of both gay men and lesbians, lesbian organizations were a minority among its members.
 In 1983, out of a total of 71 member groups, only 14 were lesbian organizations.

 The goal of CUARH was to end repression of homosexuality and discrimination against homosexuals.
 Some of CUARH's specific objectives included having homosexuality removed from the World Health Organization's International Classification of Diseases (ICD-9); ending the discrepancy in age of consent, which at the time was 14 for heterosexual intercourse and 18 for homosexual intercourse; ending over-criminalization of gay men through indecent exposure laws; (Note: At the time of CUARH's founding, homosexuality was deemed an aggravating circumstance in cases of public indecency under Article 330 of France's Criminal Code.) and addressing the difficulties lesbians faced in accessing housing and child custody when divorcing their husbands in order to live as lesbians.

 In its operations, CUARH mobilized alliances of organizations that were best equipped to respond to specific situations.
 For example, one of the first cases it took on concerned a lesbian from Nantes who lost custody of her children after she began living with a woman.
 To defend her, CUARH mobilized not only Nantes's GLH but also branches of trade unions and political parties.

 In 1981, CUARH publicized the case of Eliane Morissens, a teacher suspended without pay after she spoke about her homosexuality on television.

-On April 4, 1981, in response to a call from CUARH, a reported 10,000 people marched in Paris in the first National March for Gay Rights and Freedoms.
+On 4 April 1981, in response to a call from CUARH, a reported 10,000 people marched in Paris in the first National March for Gay Rights and Freedoms.
 According to historian Mathias Quéré, this was a far greater turnout than any preceding gay and lesbian demonstration in Europe had seen, and activists were galvanized by the march.
-Three weeks later, on April 26, then-presidential candidate François Mitterrand pledged that if he were elected, homosexuality would no longer be a crime in France.
-When Mitterand won the presidential election on May 10, CUARH unfurled a banner reading "Homos have chosen freedom."
+Three weeks later, on 26 April, then-presidential candidate François Mitterrand pledged that if he were elected, homosexuality would no longer be a crime in France.
+When Mitterrand won the presidential election on 10 May, CUARH unfurled a banner reading "Homos have chosen freedom."

-Following the success of the march on April 4, 1981, CUARH organized another march for gay and lesbian rights in June 1982.
+Following the success of the march on 4 April 1981, CUARH organized another march for gay and lesbian rights in June 1982.

 CUARH began publishing the monthly magazine Homophonies in November 1980.
 Initially distributed by CUARH's activist network, Homophonies saw wider distribution on Paris newsstands beginning with its nineteenth issue in May 1982, and then nationwide with its twenty-eighth issue in February 1983.
 It ceased publication in 1987.